irontitan/next/README.md

 ### `init`

 Creates a new project from scratch in a new folder with `project-name` as name.
+This command will create the structure defined [here](https://github.com/nxcd/developer-handbook/blob/master/Arquitetura/Arquitetura-de-C%C3%B3digo.md#estrutura-de-pastas) (to be translated) so all the docs about it is right there.

 ```sh
 $ next init <project-name>